Newton line

-In Euclidean geometry the Newton line is the line that connects the midpoints of the two diagonals in a convex quadrilateral with at most two parallel sides.
+In Euclidean geometry the Newton line is the line that connects the midpoints of the two diagonals in a convex quadrilateral other than a parallelogram.

 Properties

 The line segments G̅H̅ and I̅J̅ that connect the midpoints of opposite sides (the bimedians) of a convex quadrilateral intersect in a point that lies on the Newton line.
 This point K bisects the line segment E̅F̅ that connects the diagonal midpoints.